0E9B061F/0E9B061F.github.io/src/blog/installing-void-linux-on-raspberry-pi-1.md

 Now insert the SD card into your Raspberry Pi and boot it.
 If it succeeds, congratulations.
 You've installed Void Linux.
 The live system is your installation.
 Continue below to configure it.

-# Working With the System
+# Configuration

 ::fig{#m51-miri pos=center}

+## Working With the System

 To work with the new Void Linux system, you can either connect a monitor and keyboard to the Raspberry Pi, or connect to it via SSH.
-I prefer to use SSH, but the Raspberry Pi will need an ethernet connection and you'll need to know its IP address (you may need to find this through your router's web interface).
-For the sake of this guide, that IP address will be `{{env.mucorip}}`.

-To login, use `root` with the password `voidlinux`.
-If you're using SSH, that will look like `ssh root@{{env.mucorip}}`.

-# Configuration
+Void runs an SSH server by default which accepts passwords.
+In either case you can login as `root` using the password `voidlinux`.

 ## Basics